Inflatable building: Structure

 The air contained within the walls of an inflatable building becomes a true structural part of the building.
 The membranes used in the construction of such buildings are typically less than 1mm thick, so the amount of membrane used compared to the volume of air contained within the walls is very low (typically less than 0.5%).
 This makes inflatable buildings efficient in terms of the amount of raw materials required to construct them.

 The small amount of material used in the construction of inflatable buildings makes them highly portable.
 When a building needs to be moved, the air can simply be allowed to escape, enabling an entire building to be packed into a small volume compared to its inflated size.
 The building can then be transported easily to its new location and re-inflated.

 Uses

-Inflatable structures and inflatable buildings can be used in many ways, including: membrane roofs and covers, sails, buildings and pavilions, airships, furniture, airspace structures, boats, escape slides, security mattresses, swimming pools, coverings, games and castles, air bags and many other applications.
-Examples of inflatable buildings include an inflatable church and an inflatable pub.
+Inflatable structures and inflatable buildings can be used in many ways, including: membrane roofs and covers, sails, pavilions, airships, furniture, airspace structures, boats, escape slides, security mattresses, swimming pools, coverings, bouncy castles, airbags and many other applications.
+Inflatable churches and pubs have also been made.